Pete Bush

 Made the first holder.
 Designed the first run.
 Wrote the first website.
 Took the first photos.
 Has been the steward of this idea for a decade and a half, mostly by being patient with it.
 Never gave up on the idea that it could be more.

-A wine enthusiast who runs his own wine business on the side.
-The reason this isn't just a bottle holder anymore.
+Entrepreneur, podcaster, and wine guy.
+Launched his own Olivier Vino, LLC with Grant as winemaker.
+Collector, connector, and the reason this isn't just a bottle holder anymore.

 What's different this time: there's a wine in the bottle, and a microphone on the table.

-Our Cabernet is a 2023 Atlas Peak vintage aged in French oak barrels, and it's the kind of bottle we'd happily pay full price for at our own table.
+Our Cabernet is a 2023 Atlas Peak, Napa Valley vintage aged in French oak barrels, and it's the kind of bottle we'd happily pay full price for at our own table.

-The podcast brings former and current big-leaguers to the table, pours them a glass, and gets out of the way.
-There are no graphics packages and no clip culture, just conversations that last as long as they need to.
+The podcast brings big-leaguers from baseball and the wine industry to the table, pours them a glass, and gets out of the way.
+Conversations that last as long as they need to.

-The bottle holder is back in production, same batter, slightly better materials, still presenting the bottle like a man at the plate about to hit one out.
+The bottle holder is back in production, same batter, still presenting the bottle like a man at the plate about to hit one out.